 Here are the levers that can help you win a multiple-offer home without overpaying.

-Shorten the option period (but keep one)
+Shorten the option period, but keep one

 In Texas, buyers often use an option period to inspect and decide whether to proceed.
 In a competitive situation, a shorter option period can be attractive because the seller gets certainty faster.
+Review the contract details with your agent.
+TREC publishes the standard One to Four Family Residential Contract used in many Texas resale transactions.

 The key is to shorten it only if you can inspect quickly.
 If you can’t get inspections scheduled, shortening the option period becomes a gamble.

 Earnest money can signal commitment.
-A stronger earnest deposit may make your offer feel more reliable—especially if the seller is worried about buyers getting cold feet.
+A stronger earnest deposit may make your offer feel more reliable, especially if the seller is worried about buyers getting cold feet.

 Align the closing timeline to the seller’s life